knassen/personal-tech/README.md

 for me so that was a huge help.
 I'm reasonably confident the site is all back.

+This site includes Figlet fonts, Perl programs for various data processing tasks, information about the old Aurora Text Editor, vi and vim pages, links to Unix/Linux sites, links related to the Apple 2, and statistical links.

-I still have some things to do.
+I have done most of things I set out to do.

-  - I've cleaned up most of the bad links and replaced them.
+  - I've cleaned up most of the bad links and tried to replace them.
     Thankfully, some of the old sites still exist.

-  - I'm working on updating information where I see it is out of date.
+  - I've updated information where I saw it was out of date.
 Some information is surprisingly still relevant after 25 years.
 I've been removing a lot of stuff that no longer exists or is not very useful.

-  - I'm thinking of additional content to add, including more examples, more screenshots, and maybe some Python code I've been working on.
+  - I'm still thinking of additional content to add, including more examples, more screenshots, and maybe some Python code I've been working on.

   - I added some additional Perl programs of general interest.
 For example, I recently added the cklg SAS log checking program to the Perl page.
-This cklg program is one I updated last year because it was complaining about using old-style code.
-It should work fine now.
-    Obviously, if you don't run SAS it's probably not much use, but it could be potentially updated for error messages from other languages (Vim's quickfix should handle many languages as-is).
+Obviously, if you don't run SAS it's probably not much use, but it could potentially be updated for log error messages from other languages.
 I also got the Vim functions for SAS programming back.

   - I'm done converting the site to HTML5 standards.
 I've fixed most of the page formatting.